robhagemans/pcbasic/INSTALL.md

 ### Installing PC-BASIC from the source distribution
-These instructions cover the steps needed to install the development version of PC-BASIC from the source TGZ distribution or directly from the Git repository.
+These instructions cover the steps needed to install the development version of PC-BASIC from source.

 #### You probably don't need to read this file ####
 General installation instructions for PC-BASIC can be found in `README.md`.